Kneelawk/Common-Events/README.md

 Adapter support, as well as an official Kotlin adapter, are planned.
 However, I want to focus on getting the java portion of this library working first.

+For the time-being, annotating functions marked with `@Listen` with the `@JvmStatic` annotation works quite well.